 The festival

-An annual event since 1991 (but skipped recent years for obvious reasons), Jazzfest Wien ranks as one of Europe’s top jazz festivals.
-It’s not a weekend at a single site, but a programme of performances across anything up to four weeks and usually held in early summer.
+An annual event since 1991 (excepting recent years), Jazz Fest Wien ranks as one of Europe’s top jazz festivals.
+It’s not a festival in the sense of a weekend at a single site.
+Instead, expect a programme of performances across numerous days and different locations.
+An early summer date is usual.

-Back in 1991, the likes of Dizzy Gillespie and Miles Davis arrived in Vienna, setting a precedent for top names that continues today.
+Back in 1991, the likes of Dizzy Gillespie and Miles Davis arrived in Vienna, setting a precedent for top names that has continued throughout the event’s history.

 (Vienna itself has a small, but vibrant, jazz scene and history.
 Multiple Grammy winner, Joe Zawinul, was born here, for example.)